eibenp/homebridge-gree-airconditioner/README.md

   * name - custom name of the device (optional) Please use only alphanumeric, space, and apostrophe characters.
 Ensure it starts and ends with an alphabetic or numeric character, and avoid emojis.
   * ip - device IP address (optional) Address is auto detected if this parameter is missing. **Specify only if device is located on a different subnet then homebridge!**
   * port - free UDP port (optional) (plugin will listen on this port for data received from the device; valid values: 1025 - 65535) **Do not specify a port unless you have trouble with automatic port assignment!**
-  * statusUpdateInterval - device status will be refreshed based on this interval (in seconds)
+  * statusUpdateInterval - device status will be refreshed based on this interval (in seconds, default is 10 seconds)
   * encryptionVersion - Auto (0) is fine for most AC units.
 If auto does not work then you can force v1 (1) or v2 (2) encryption version to use in network communication
   * model - model name, information only (optional)
   * speedSteps - fan speed steps of the unit (valid values are: 3 and 5)